TheJanusStream/bevy_symbios_texture/README.md

 cargo run --example texture_viewer
 ```

-Displays bark, rock, and ground albedo maps side-by-side in a window.
+Displays all five generators (Bark, Rock, Ground, Leaf, Twig) in two rows:
+albedo maps on top, normal maps below.  **Left-click any albedo panel** to
+apply a random mutation (rate = 0.3) and regenerate that texture.

 ## License